 - Foundational Skills: Fry Sight Words equip young readers to recognize words without sounding them out, helping them progress in their reading skills.

 - Reading Fluency: By knowing these words on sight, readers can read smoothly and quickly, making the reading process less fatigued and more enjoyable.
+Studies show that fluency—the ability to read with speed, accuracy, and proper expression—is strongly correlated with reading comprehension (National Reading Panel, 2000).

 - Enhances Comprehension: Understanding these words lets children focus on the meaning of the text, rather than the mechanics of reading.

 - Boosts Confidence: Successfully reading these words can lead to a sense of achievement, prompting further reading and exploration.
+A study published in the Journal of Educational Psychology found that students who build early reading confidence are more likely to become lifelong readers (Guthrie & Wigfield, 2000).

 - Tailored Learning: The Fry Sight Words is broken into levels, allowing educators and parents to customize a well-paced learning experience.